Analysis of long transients and detection of early warning signals of extinction in a class of predator-prey models exhibiting bistable behavior: Introduction

-To analyze the bistable behavior, the general class of models, which includes system (\ref{maineq}) as a special case, is reduced to a topologically equivalent class, referred to as the normal form \cite{BB}, which is valid near the singular Hopf point where certain conditions on the derivatives hold.
-The normal form reveals the existence of a surface that separates orbits approaching the limit cycle from the point attractor as an orbit escapes along the unstable manifold of the coexistence equilibrium point, and gives insight into the geometric structures of the basins of attraction of the two attractors in the vicinity of the equilibrium point.
-Exploiting the separation of timescales between the rapid oscillations and a slow variation in the amplitude of oscillations near the stable manifold of the coexistence equilibrium, we partition the system into the sum of its time-averaged and fluctuating parts, and study the dynamics generated by the resultant averaged system.
-The averaged system encapsulates the dynamical behaviors of solutions of the original system near the coexistence equilibrium point, and yields a set of sufficient conditions for predicting their asymptotic behaviors.
-In addition, it aids in devising a method for finding early warning signals of the onset of a drastic change in the population of one of the species of predators.
-The results are in good agreement with the numerical simulations carried out for system (\ref{maineq}).
+To analyze the bistable behavior and the transient dynamics, the general class of models with two intrinsic timescales, which includes system (\ref{maineq}) as a special case, is reduced to a topologically equivalent class, referred to as the normal form \cite{BB}, which is valid near the singular Hopf point where certain conditions on the derivatives hold.
+The normal form consists of two-fast variables and one-slow variable, where the slow variable represents the slowly changing dynamics along the axial direction corresponding to the unstable set of the saddle-focus equilibrium, while the fast variables feature rapid oscillations with slow variation in amplitude that occur along the stable set of the equilibrium.
+Consequently, the transformed coordinates system associated with the normal form naturally captures the ``near cylindrical symmetry" and the intrinsic nature of the dynamics near the saddle-focus equilibrium.
+Exploiting the separation of timescales between the rapid oscillations and the slow variation in the amplitude, we apply the method of averaging \cite{GH, V} to partition the system into the sum of its time-averaged and fluctuating parts and consider the equation of the time evolution of the mean of the oscillations in the axial direction.
+We solve the associated ODE and express the solution in terms of the mean of the oscillations of the fast subsystem, and study its properties.
+The analysis is then used to find a set of sufficient conditions to distinguish between solutions that start in a vicinity of the saddle-focus point with contrasting long-term behaviors.